 A good cheese enjoyed on its own or as part of a board is a glorious thing – but that doesn’t mean you shouldn’t cook with them.
 In fact, when it comes to those recipes where cheese is a key ingredient, the finer the cheese, the finer the finished dish will be.
 We sent cheese boxes to three chefs who regularly serve and cook with Neal’s Yard Dairy cheeses for the best recipes and tips to get the most out of your deliveries.

-Anna worked with Jeremy Lee at the Blueprint Café, Margot Henderson at Rochelle Canteen and Ruth Rogers at the River Café, and was about to debut her own restaurant in collaboration with 40 Maltby Street when Covid-19 hit.
-She reveals how she plans on using Pitchfork Cheddar, Ogleshield and Colston Bassett Stilton in the kitchen.
+Anna worked with Jeremy Lee at the Blueprint Café, Margot Henderson at Rochelle Canteen and Ruth Rogers at the River Café, and now runs her own restaurant in collaboration with 40 Maltby Street, Café Deco in Bloomsbury.
+She reveals how she plans on using Colston Bassett Stilton, Pitchfork Cheddar and Ogleshield in the kitchen.

 Pitchfork Cheddar | Raw cow’s milk cheese made by Todd and Maugan Threthowan in Somerset